ihitrec/King-Gym/README.md

 - [Google Fonts](https://fonts.google.com/) - source of all fonts on the website
 - [Adobe XD](https://www.adobe.com/ie/products/xd.html) - used for frameworks
 - [Am I responsive](http://ami.responsivedesign.is/) - website look comparison above the project title
-- [Color palletes](https://colorpalettes.net/) - inspiration from which the main pallete theme was taken
+- [Color palettes](https://colorpalettes.net/) - inspiration from which the main palette theme was taken
 - [Ezgif](https://ezgif.com/) - Image resizing and optimisation

 ## Testing

 ### Responsiveness